Tressley/hpjson/README.md

 * Tressley Cahill
 * Mateusz Koteja

-The JSON files contain Harry Potter characters, names and related indicia that are © & ™ Warner Bros.
-Entertainment - All Rights Reserved.
-This project is not affiliated with Warner Bros.
-Entertainment in any way.
+The information presented in these files about Harry Potter, including characters, names and related indicia are trademarks of and © Warner Bros.
+Entertainment Inc. This project is not produced by, endorsed by, supported by, or affiliated with Warner Bros.
+Entertainment Inc. All rights reserved.

 ## Example Cards
 ### Lesson